Rothesay Netherwood School: Rothesay Collegiate School

-Professor Ezekiel Stone Wiggins founded Thompson's School in 1874, a boy's day school housed upstairs in Whelpley Hall near the Rothesay railway station, in Rothesay, an affluent suburb of Saint John, New Brunswick.
+Professor Ezekiel Stone Wiggins founded Thompson's School in 1874, a boys' day school housed upstairs in Whelpley Hall near the Rothesay railway station, in Rothesay, an affluent suburb of Saint John, New Brunswick.
 The school was intended to prepare students for enrollment into the Royal Military College of Canada, which was established in 1877.

 In the 1880s the school was bought by George Lloyd, later leader of the group of colonists who founded the town of Lloydminster, Alberta and Bishop of Saskatchewan, who renamed it Rothesay College for Boys.

 In 1891, the school received funding by James F. Robertson, who renamed it Rothesay Collegiate School and moved it to its present location while adding boarding facilities.
 Lloyd remained headmaster until 1900.
 In 1907 Robertson handed the school over to the Synod of the Anglican Diocese of Fredericton and Rev. W.R.
 Hibbard was appointed headmaster the following year.
 Dr. Hibbard was succeeded by Dr. C.H.
 Bonnycastle in 1938 but the school was run by his assistant, Dr J.F.L.
 Jackson, while Dr. Bonnycastle served as an officer in the Royal Canadian Navy during World War II.

 In 1963, the school was incorporated and leased to an independent Board of Governors.
 Following Dr. Bonnycastle's retirement in 1970, a series of five headmasters presided over the school for next 17 years.